crossplane/crossplane/design/design-doc-external-secret-stores.md

 ## Future Considerations

+### Reading Input Secrets from External Secret Stores

+There are two types of input secrets in Crossplane, provider credentials and sensitive fields in managed resource spec.
+These are provided with Kubernetes secrets today, and intentionally left out of scope for this design to limit the scope.
+However, the types and interfaces defined here would be leveraged to satisfy these two cases which will result in a unified secret management with external stores no matter it is input or output.

-### Templating support for custom secret values
+### Templating Support for Custom Secret Values

-Not directly related to supporting external secret stores but thanks to extensible API proposed in this design, we might consider adding an interface that supports adding new keys to connection secret content from existing connection detail keys according to a given template (similar to
+Not directly related to supporting external secret stores but thanks to the extensible API proposed in this design, we might consider adding an interface that supports adding new keys to connection secret content from existing connection detail keys according to a given template (similar to